 During the review itself

 Different managers have different approaches to performance reviews, just like every other aspect of business.
-Ideally, you’ll be able to guide the conversation, so you should be prepared to give a summary of your written assessment.
-Even if you didn’t have to complete a self-assessment, writing down and memorizing notes on your performance will help prepare you for this part of the process.
+Ideally, you’ll be able to guide the face-to-face conversation, so you should be prepared to give a summary of your written assessment.
+If you didn’t have to complete an employee self-assessment, writing down and memorizing notes on your own performance will help prepare you for this part of the process, so you should still take the time to do it.
 This way, if your manager asks you about your achievements or contributions, you’ll have concrete examples at your fingertips.

 Your manager will give you feedback on your performance, both positive and negative.
-Hopefully, nothing they say will surprise you: if you’ve successfully identified your weaknesses, they may agree, and give additional comments and suggestions for improvement.
-Be ready to ask follow-up questions.
+Hopefully, nothing they say will shock you: if you’ve successfully identified your weaknesses, they should agree, and give additional comments and suggestions for improvement.
+Be ready to ask follow-up questions — for both positive feedback and constructive feedback — to understand what your manager considers optimal levels of performance.
+Together, you and your manager might come up with new ideas for action plans to increase or maintain your performance over the next year — that might mean anything from increased check-ins to more creative solutions.
 If you have other lingering questions about your position or your role in the company, ask them.
-This isyourtime with your manager, and you should make the most of it.
+This is your time with your manager, and you should make the most of it.

 One of those questions might be about the possibility of a raise.
 Unless your company has another preexisting setup for raises, your meeting can be used to broach the subject of a raise and possible promotion with your manager.
 If your company does annual reviews, you can say something like, “It’s been a year since my last performance review, and in that time I’ve contributed [X, Y, and Z] to the company.
 I’d like to discuss the possibility of a raise.”
 Talking about your salary can be nerve-wracking, but there’s no reason to get nervous: everybody has to do it, and your manager will be expecting it.